JavaJustin91/APMNoteApp/README.md

 This project is a note taking application that uses AngularJS, PHP, AJAX, and MYSQL.

-The IDE I used is PHPStorm and the server used is XAMPP.
+The IDE I used is PHPStorm and the server used is Apache Web server from XAMPP.